House Rules of the Game

 Goalkeeper Possession With Hands

 The same “retreating” process also occurs when the goalkeeper has possession of the ball in their hands.
 The goalkeeper may distribute the ball by roll, throw, or put the ball on the ground and pass it.
-The goalkeeper is prohibited from punting or drop-kicking the ball.
+The goalkeeper is prohibited from punting or drop-kicking the ball and must play the ball from the ground (not off a double bounce).
 Violations result in an indirect free kick awarded to the opposing team from the middle of the red line.

 The goalkeeper may choose to distribute the ball before the defending team retreats to the build out line; when this occurs, the defending team may pressure immediately.